ayoolaolafenwa/PixelLib/README.md

 ```python
 segment_image.segmentAsPascalvoc("path_to_image", output_image_name = "path_to_output_image", segmap_only = True)
 ```
-This is the line of code that performs segmentation on an image and the segmentation is done in the pascalvoc color format.
+This is the line of code that performs segmentation on an image and the segmentation is done in the pascalvoc's color format.
 This function takes in three parameters:

 *path_to_image:* the path to the image to be segemented.